kvnamipara/Sparks/README.md

 ## Restaurant_profit

-This model predict the profit of the newly opened restaurant according to training set contain features population and profit.
+This model predicts the profit of the newly opened restaurant according to training set contain features population and profit.
 ### Techniques used
 - Linear Regression
 - Gradient Descent